darkem156/darkem156/README.md

 # Hi!
-I'm Emmanuel — but you can call me Darkem 👋
+I'm Emmanuel 👋

 I'm a passionate **Full Stack Developer** with over **2 years of hands-on experience** in web development and building scalable solutions.
 Currently, I'm pursuing a **Bachelor's degree in Computer Systems Engineering**.